ayonga/frost-dev/docs/source/index.rst

 ..
-Direct HZD Optimization documentation master file, created by sphinx-quickstart on Fri Sep 16 12:23:28 2016.
+AMBER Suite documentation master file, created by sphinx-quickstart on Fri Sep 16 12:23:28 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Direct HZD Optimization's documentation!
+Welcome to AMBER Suite's documentation!
 ===================================================

 Contents: